lackovic/notes/Javascript/README.md

 # Display currently activated version of Node
 nvm current

+# Generate a .nvmrc file with the Node version currently used
+node -v > .nvmrc

 # Upgrade to the latest working npm on the given node version
 nvm install-latest-npm
 ```